-We are scheduling a trip to the Pilgrim Plantation in Plymouth, Massachusetts on Friday for the people who want to come one day early.
+We are scheduling a trip to the Plimouth Plantation, Mayflower II and Pilgrim Hall Museum in Plymouth, Massachusetts on Friday the 16th for the people who want to come one day early.
 Plymouth is a short hour from where we are staying.

-We will be staying at the Ramada Inn.
+We are staying at the Ramada Inn.
+I have asked for the date to be extended for reservations and keep our group rate.
+So if you have not made your reservations please do so ASAP and also send me a note so we can plan the events and ordering the coach size.
 Call 508 336-7300 for room reservations.
 They are listed under the Cory Family Society and we have 20 rooms reserved (\$84 single and \$89 double).
 We will reserve more rooms if we see we have a lot of interest.
 The Ramada Inn is east of East Providence, Rhode Island in Seekonk, Massachusetts near I-195 and 114.
 They have a restaurant and meetings room on site.
-This should be centrally located for our tours to Cory farm in Portsmouth, Kingston, Providence library, Tiverton, Plymouth, etc. With Charlotte Muller's passing away we will have to refocus some but we should be able to provide a very interesting tour.
-The tour to the Pilgrim area will be a highlight as well.
-I do have a videotape from our tour in 1993 of which Charlotte narrated.
-We will be showing the tape as well as presenting materials that Charlotte presented last time.
-A lot of this information is in
+This should be centrally located for our tours to Plymouth, Cory farm in Portsmouth, Kingston, Providence library, Tiverton, Plymouth, etc.